- Directed Study in Special Collections and Rare Books

 - THE THESIS: Students complete their research and proceed with the writing of their thesis.
 Normally, students submit their thesis for defence by the end of the 12th semester of study.

 - Field Exams and Orals

 - Thesis Prospectus

-"The aim of the residence requirement is that a student should spend a period of time in contact with faculty members and with other students."
-To this end, the student shall be registered in a master's program at the University for a minimum of three full time equivalent semesters.
-Ph.D. students entering the program with a M.A. degree shall be in residence for five full time equivalent semesters as found under sections 1.7.3 and 1.7.4 of the SFU Calendar.
+"The aim of the residence requirement is that a student should spend a period of time in contact with faculty members and with other students".
+To this end, the student shall be registered in a master's program at Simon Fraser University for a minimum of three full-time equivalent semesters.
+PhD students entering the program with an MA degree shall be in residence for five full-time equivalent semesters, as found under sections 1.7.3 and 1.7.4 of the SFU calendar.

 By the end of the third semester, the student will complete five regular courses, at least one of which must be outside the student’s area of specialization.
 In addition, the student will take ENGL 880 & 881, the graduate professional development seminars.
 A typical first year of study will entail either two regular courses in fall and three in spring, plus ENGL 880 & 881; or two regular courses in fall, two in spring, and one in summer, plus ENGL 880 & 881.
 The senior supervisor in consultation and the graduate program chair will advise students in their choice of courses.

 Upon admission, the graduate chair functions as advisor until a senior supervisor and supervisory committee are confirmed.
 Each student will be matched with a potential senior supervisor, normally on admission to the program, and the supervisory committee should be formed during the first year of the program and no later than the beginning of the field exams.
 Student and senior supervisor are encouraged to meet early in the program of study.